openstack/devstack/HACKING.rst

 your change

-* **Is it passing tests** -- your change will not be reviewed throughly unless the official CI has run successfully against it.
+* **Is it passing tests** -- your change will not be reviewed thoroughly unless the official CI has run successfully against it.

 * **Does this belong in DevStack** -- DevStack reviewers have a default position of "no" but are ready to be convinced by your